-Women who are being abused often have a very hard time leaving their abusers.
+Abuse victims often have a hard time leaving their abusers.
 This is especially true if they have children.
 Abusers keep their victims under their control using many methods.
-One of the best methods is to threaten harm to the children if she should leave.
-Or, they might threaten to petition for full-custody if there is a divorce, or even threaten to kidnap the children and take them to another state, where the mother will never see them again.
+One of the best methods is to threaten harm to the children if the victim should leave.
+Or, they might threaten to petition for full-custody if there is a divorce, or even threaten to kidnap the children and take them to another state, where the victim will never see them again.

 The abuser also works to lower the victim’s self esteem.
 She* will often doubt her abilities as a mother.
 Because of her abuse, she will often feel afraid to try to live on her own, and have no money to do so, and she might have very few job skills.
 All of this works to the abuser’s advantage.
 It keeps his victim right where he wants her to be, under his control.

 In addition, if the victim is a Christian wife, she may take to heart her vow to “love, honor and cherish” her husband “until death do them part”, even though her husband feels no need to honor or cherish her.
 She may be very torn about getting a divorce, and bringing up her children in a “broken home”.

 I was once in this situation.
 I felt it would be dishonoring to God if I should leave my husband and seek a divorce.
 I also didn’t want my children to experience the pain of their parents divorcing.

 What I did not understand was the extent of the pain they were experiencing being raised in an abusive home.
 I told myself that since our abuse was mainly emotional, they weren’t being harmed that much.
 Sadly, I was mistaken.

 The truth is that while you and your children are living with an abuser, there is no immediate way to protect them.
 Tweet This

 You might ask, “What if my husband focuses his abuse only on me, or we both try to argue when the children are gone from the house or asleep?”
 Children are amazingly perceptive.
 They know when there is tension between their parents.
 This will cause them fear even if they are not being abused themselves.